-In order to promote such an environment, we require all participants to adhere to the following code of conduct.
-This code of conduct outlines our expectations for behavior within all WPCampus interaction and events (whether online or in-person), what to do if you witness or are subject to unacceptable behavior, and how community leadership will respond.
+In order to attain such an environment, we require all participants to adhere to the following code of conduct.
+This code of conduct outlines our expectations for behavior during all WPCampus interactions and events, what to do if you witness or are subject to unacceptable behavior, and how organizers will respond.

-Our code of conduct exists to support our community’s statement on diversity, equity, and inclusion and is meant to enforce and provide processes for instances of violations in our community.
+Our code of conduct also exists to support our community’s statement on diversity, equity, and inclusion.

-- Critical dialogue is useful, but should be constructive and collaborative
+- Critical dialogue and debate are important and useful but should be constructive and collaborative.

-- Be aware of what is happening around you, and if you see anyone in distress, or witness unacceptable behavior, please contact community leadership.
+- Be aware of what is happening around you—including online—and if you see anyone in distress, or witness unacceptable behavior, please contact event organizers or community leadership.

-- WPCampus does not tolerate intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any participants in WPCampus interaction and events.
+- WPCampus does not tolerate trolling, intimidating, harassing, abusive, discriminatory, derogatory, or demeaning conduct by any participants in WPCampus interactions and events.

-- offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices
+- demeaning communication related to gender, gender identity or expression, age, sexual orientation, disability, diet, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices

 - inappropriate use of nudity and/or sexual images, activities, or other sexual material